azat-co/practicalnode/chapter4/chapter4.md

 </div>
 ```

-Pug is all about eloquence, compactness and convenience. `<div>` elements are very popular for layouts.
+Pug is all about eloquence, compactness, and convenience. `<div>` elements are very popular for layouts.
 Therefore, Pug defaults to rendering `<div>` when there's no element name and there is a class or an id.
 Nice!

-Next feature is rendering text.
+Our next feature is rendering text.

 ## Text

-Outputting raw text is done via `|`—for example,
+Outputting raw text is done via `|`.
+For example, this template produces one `<div>` with inner text:

 ```pug
 div